-You’ll Never Stop Learning How To Play Guitar
+You’ll Never Stop Learning How to Play Guitar

-Play Guitar Because You Love To
+Play Guitar Because You Love It

 But I Really Want To Know What I’m In For

 Within the first 3 months, the 5-8 beginning will know the names of the strings, where specific notes are, how to read them on a music staff and how to play a few melodies that are recognizable.
-After they’ve played 6 months those early melodies will become more comfortable and of course the whole time they are slowly but surely adding more to what they play.
+After they’ve played for about 6 months, those early melodies will become more comfortable and of course the whole time they are slowly but surely adding more to what they play.

-After they’ve played for 6 months they’ll be playing a number of songs and more complicated melodies.
-They’ll be a focus on articulation and details of presenting a song in a way that conveys the meaning of the song.
-At a year they are playing a good number of songs in such a way that they could bring their guitar to an event, pull it out and show off their skills in a way that makes others go “wow, I wish I new how to play guitar”.
+After they’ve played guitar for about 6 months, they’ll be playing a number of songs and more complicated melodies.
+They’ll be a focus on articulation and details of presenting a song in a way that conveys its meaning.
+At a year, they should be playing many songs in such a way that they could bring their guitar to an event and show off their skills in a way that makes others say, “Wow, I wish I knew how to play guitar”.

-Playing Guitar Takes One To A Lifetime Full Of Days But You Love It So Who Cares
+Playing Guitar Takes One to A Lifetime Full Of Days But You Love It So Who Cares

 Take the time to learn to play guitar and you’ll be happy you did.
 Your guitar teacher should be fun and encouraging — they should have a plan on how to teach you and be able to guide you on a smart path that doesn’t leave you with gaps in your playing.
 Don’t push them on what to teach you next — if you trust your teacher, you’ll be impressed with where you are in no time.
 Just don’t forget to play everyday!